esilver0/CATT/sslstrip-experiment.md

 The target can see that the connection is insecure, but does not know whether the connection should be secure.
 The website that the target visits believes the connection to be secure (since it sees an HTTPS connection to the proxy operated by the attacker).

 [HSTS](https://https.cio.gov/hsts/) is a protocol that helps mitigate SSLstrip attacks.
 When a user first establishes an HTTPS connection to a site, the site sends back a header message that says "From now on, only connect to this site over HTTPS".
 That information is saved by the target's browser, and if in the future the browser sees that there is a request over HTTP, it will attempt to switch to HTTPS/or it won't connect.
-The target is still vulnerable to SSLstrip when visiting a site for the first time, unless the site is on the HSTS preload list.

 ## Results

 In this experiment, an attacker is able to use SSLstrip to switch the normally encrypted-HTTPS traffic to unencrypted-HTTP traffic allowing the attacker to see all the contents of the communications between a client and the sites it accesses.

+Normally when we visit a site that supports HTTPS, we will be directed to the HTTPS version of the site.
-When there is an SSLstrip attack and we visit http://nj.gov, we are able to verify that we are served an HTTP version of the site.
+When there is an SSLstrip attack and we visit such a site, we will receive an HTTP version of the site.

+The following is an example of when there is an SSLstrip attack and we visit http://nj.gov.

+**I have a recording**

+We are able to see that we are served an HTTP version of the site.
 Check the upper-left corner in the address bar and you should not see an HTTPS indicator.
-In the terminal, the captured HTTP content the attacker is able to see is displayed.
+The terminal is run on the attacker node and displays the captured HTTP content between the client and the site.
 There is a lot of content including the HTML of the webpage.

 **I have a recording**

-When the SSLstrip attack is disabled, but the attacker is still executing an MITM attack and we visit nj.gov, we are able to verify that we are served the HTTPS version of the site.
+The following is an example of when the SSLstrip attack is disabled, but the attacker is still executing an MITM attack and we visit nj.gov.

+**I have a recording**

+We are able to verify that we are served the HTTPS version of the site.
 In the terminal, the captured HTTP content is displayed.
 This time, there is much less to display since the contents of the webpage are encrypted.

-**I have a recording**

-Any connection made to a website not on the HSTS preload list is still vulnerable to SSLstrip.

-To protect against SSLstrip completely, the browser would have to block all HTTP requests.

 ## Run my experiment